Jarmos-san/jarmos.dev/_blog/a-standard-ci-cd-pipeline-for-python-projects.md

 - `linter` runs on an Ubuntu VM & installs `pylint`, `Black` & `isort` for linting & formatting the code.
 They're also cached for decreasing the execution times.
-- `test` runs on a MacOS, an Ubuntu & a Windows VM with Python versions - `3.8` & `3.9` respectively.
+- `test` runs on a MacOS, an Ubuntu & a Windows VM with Python versions - `3.8`, `3.9`, `3.10` and `3.11` respectively.
 Do note, these runs happen in parallel irrespective of each other's execution state.
 - The `test` job will also cache & install the virtualenv stored under the `.venv` directory.
 And then run the test suites with PyTest which generates a `coverage.xml` report to be uploaded to CodeCov.